hypergeek-dev/DynastyOne/TESTING.md

 The home page was tested using WAVE.
 ![home](https://user-images.githubusercontent.com/96884287/208450590-399c8b6c-6488-4f37-b957-ee2c4d2eb3a0.png)

+On the home page there was an error that has been fixed.
+The contrast error is becouse of the front headline, as the headline is empty and filled up with ''gold foil'' using js.

 aboutus.html

 The About Us page was tested using WAVE.
 ![Screenshot 2022-12-19 085740](https://user-images.githubusercontent.com/96884287/208450611-0a3f6e54-5b35-4040-aeef-09c7702c2a1d.png)

+On the about us page we have 5 errors, this errors are becouse of the use of a icon instead of text.
+This issue can be fix easily however, as we are very pressed by the time we didn't got a chance to fix it.
+Will be fixed in future updates.

 Createacard.html

 The Contact Us page was tested using WAVE.
 ![createacard](https://user-images.githubusercontent.com/96884287/208450619-c4f405aa-7ee9-4a46-8ae7-5e95eaa3ea28.png)

+The createacard.html has a single error becouse of the empty headline used to allow users to fill up with what they will like to.
+We thought of using some placeholders but we wanted to offer a good UX experience and allow the users to make the decisions.
+However, this error dosen't affect in any way the user.

 404.html